tinalabs/rfcs/jsx-as-inline-block.md

   Provide a brief summary of what this RFC is about.
 -->

 Currently inline blocks creates a JSON data structure.
 However, blocks is _not_ evergreen content, and does not need this level of indirection.

+Also, currently `mdx` is used to provide the same functionality of inline blocks, by embedding react components inside of markdown.

+However, MDX is the _wrong_ inversion of control.
+MDX couples your evergreen markdown content with domain-specific react components.
+That markdown content isn't portable, you can't take it elsewhere, making the entire value prop of markdown a lot less valuable:

+- Markdown is portable
+- Markdown is universally approachable

 What if react apps using inline blocks stored the blocks structure as react?

+This means that markdown could be stored in a `RichTextBlock`, while more complicated content could be stored as React Components with structured data.

 ## Scope
 <!--